City of Belleville COVID-19 Response

 Leaf & Yard Waste

-The Leaf and Yard Waste Depot located at 75 Wallbridge Cres. will now open March 30.
+The Leaf and Yard Waste Depot located at 75 Wallbridge Cres. is open.
+Curbside collection dates will remain the same.

 Bulky Item Collection

 Bulky item collection will continue as usual each Friday.
 Please note this service is separate from regular garbage collection and is NOT FREE.
 Pick-up can be arranged online before 3 p.m. on Thursdays for pick-up that Friday.
 Having trouble access the form?
 Contact us at 613-967-3275.